shohil-kishore/twitter-data-toolkit/README.md

 ## Why should I use the Twitter API?

-Utilizing Twitter's Premium Search API is particularly useful in a research context as it allows you to collect full-fidelity data that can be replicated by others.
+Twitter recently introduced the Academic Research product track.
+The API's available through this track are particularly useful in a research context as they allow you to collect full-fidelity data that can be replicated by others.

 ## How much does it cost to use the Twitter API?

-For \$99 USD, 100,000 Tweets can be collected using the Premium Search full-archive endpoint.
-Currently, each month is pro-rated and you can cancel at anytime.
+Nothing.
+Once a research project is approved, user's can collect up to 10,000,000 Tweets per month.